AshCubed/unity-webgl-sns/README.md

 3. Call `ZSaveNShare.DeregisterSNSCallbacks(...)` to unsubscribe for the plugin events at the end.
 4. Before calling to open the prompt you would need to set the data.
 Use `ZSaveNShare.TakeSnapshot(...)`, which is a C# coroutine to save the current unity frame.
 This internally calls `zappar_sns_jpg_snapshot` to set the data to be used with the prompt.
 5. `ZSaveNShare.OpenSNSSnapPrompt()` opens the prompt for the user to either save or share the media.
-6. Remember to update the webgl template or final index.html to define `uarGameInstance`.
+6. Remember to update your webgl template or final index.html to define `uarGameInstance`.
 Read [Updates to WebGL Template](#updates-to-webgl-template) section for details.

 The package includes an example scene to demonstrate the usage of the plugin.
 Look for the `ZSNSTest.cs` script to understand the flow.